Theresa May's Ruthless, Boring March To Power

 Tory strategists have shaped the campaign almost entirely around the prime minister.
 Posters, placards, social media posts and newspaper advertisements emphasise May and her leadership credentials, at times barely featuring the party's branding.

+May campaigns as she governs: meticulously prepared, deliberate, unspontaneous.
 Addressing the crowd in Bristol, she delivers her lines briskly, forcefully.
-May rarely stumbles.
+She rarely stumbles.
 She doesn't vary from the script, or show any sign of irony or embarrassment when she repeats the catchphrases again and again.
 Even the jokes are delivered punctiliously.

 For a campaign that is geared entirely around her, the rallies are remarkably impersonal.
 May says little about what motivates her as a politician.
 She doesn't draw on her personal experience to try to relate to the audience.
 Cameron's wife Samantha often appeared with him on the campaign; so far, at May's events, there has been no sign of her husband Philip.